danielbodnar/awesome-stars/README.md

 ## infosec

+- [j3ssie/goverview](https://github.com/j3ssie/goverview) - goverview - Get an overview of the list of URLs
 - [fabacab/awesome-cybersecurity-blueteam](https://github.com/fabacab/awesome-cybersecurity-blueteam) - :computer:🛡️ A curated collection of awesome resources, tools, and other shiny things for cybersecurity blue teams.
 - [ihebski/DefaultCreds-cheat-sheet](https://github.com/ihebski/DefaultCreds-cheat-sheet) - One place for all the default credentials to assist the Blue/Red teamers activities on finding devices with default password 🛡️
 - [Drew-Alleman/DataSurgeon](https://github.com/Drew-Alleman/DataSurgeon) - Quickly Extracts IP's, Email Addresses, Hashes, Files, Credit Cards, Social Security Numbers and a lot More From Text